9 Myths Recruiting Services Would Like You to Believe

 Many college coaches will be listed as subscribing to a recruiting service.
 There are three reasons for this.

 - A recruit contacts a college personally, the coach becomes interested in the athlete.
 The athlete sends a link to their profile on the recruiting service website.
 The coach must register to look at the profile.
 So the value of the recruiting service is they hold a link with your athlete’s profile.

 - A college coach attends a Showcase that a recruiting service is sponsoring.
 The recruiting service and the Showcase work together to get parents to sign up for the recruiting service (an affiliation in which money is changing hands).
 Coaches register for the Showcase and receive information about the athletes.
-These athlete profiles are stored on the recruiting services website.
+These athlete profiles are stored on the website of the recruiting service.
 Again the coach’s name becomes linked to the recruiting service.

 - Total dishonesty.
 Some recruiting services will list all the colleges and coaches they work with.
 They don’t have a relationship with all these colleges.
-They have an open source internet and are able to make a data base of emails and phone numbers for every college coach in the country.
-In my research, I came across a recruiting service who claimed to have so many thousands of connections with a certain college sport.
+They have an open-source internet and are able to make a database of emails and phone numbers for every college coach in the country.
+In my research, I came across a recruiting service that claimed to have so many thousands of connections with a certain college sport.
 Funny thing was, their number of contacts was far greater than the number of colleges in the U.S. I wish I had jotted down that link to share with you.

 How much is a recruiting service going to cost you?